-The Director of Development 1 is responsible for supporting unit fundraising goals by planning and conducting outreach designed to promote constituent understanding of a unit’s activities and research with the aim of cultivating donors and raising money.
+As the Director of Development, you are responsible for supporting unit fundraising goals by planning and conducting outreach designed to promote constituent understanding of Murrow College’s activities and research with the aim of cultivating donors and raising money.
 These efforts may include, but are not limited to annual giving, major gift development of $25,000 or more, and planned gift identification and advancement.
-Extensive travel in Washington State, the Pacific Northwest and elsewhere is required.
-A Director of Development 1 manages a portfolio of approximately 200 prospective donors, opens/plans a minimum of 100 solicitations, and has an annual fundraising goal between $100,000 and $250,000.
+Extensive travel in Washington State, the Pacific Northwest and potentially elsewhere is required.
+A Director of Development manages a portfolio of at least 200 prospective donors, opens/plans a minimum of 100 solicitations, and has an annual fundraising goal between $100,000 and $250,000.

 This position is located in Pullman, WA.
 Once training is complete, this position may offer a hybrid schedule of up to two days per week remote as business needs dictate.